pygments/pygments/doc/faq.rst

   `editor <https://docs.spyder-ide.org/editor.html>`_.
 * `snippet.host <https://snippet.host>`_, minimal text and code snippet hosting

-If you have a project or web site using Pygments, drop me a line, and I'll add a link here.
+If you have a project or web site using Pygments, `open an issue or PR
+<https://github.com/pygments/pygments>`_ and we'll add a line here.